Gertrude Stein: World War II activities

-Others have argued that some of the accounts of Stein's war time activities have amounted to a "witch hunt".
+Others have argued that some of the accounts of Stein's wartime activities have amounted to a "witch hunt".

 Death

 Stein died on July 27, 1946, at the age of 72 after surgery for stomach cancer at the American Hospital in Neuilly-sur-Seine, near Paris.
 She was interred in Paris in Père Lachaise Cemetery.
 Later Alice B. Toklas was buried alongside her.
-According to the famous version of her last moments, before having been taken into surgery, Stein asked her partner Toklas: "What is the answer?"
+Famously, one version of her last moments reports that, before having been taken into surgery, Stein asked her partner Toklas: "What is the answer?"
 After Toklas replied to Stein that there was no answer, Stein countered by sinking back into her bed, murmuring: "Then, there is no question!"

 Her companion Toklas, however, has given two other versions of the encounter—neither of which agrees with the "canonical" version above.
 Writing in the June 2005 edition of The New Yorker, Janet Malcolm describes: